Personal Injury

 Challenges

-On November 19, 2017, Juan Murillo suffered a mild traumatic brain injury and an eye injury when he was knocked unconscious during an assault and battery that occurred at a commercial office complex in Santa Ana, California.
+On November 19, 2017, Juan Murillo suffered a mild traumatic brain injury (concussion) and an eye injury when he was knocked unconscious during an assault and battery that occurred at a commercial office complex in Santa Ana, California.
 Two of the three people who assaulted Mr. Murillo were subsequently convicted in criminal court of assault with means likely to produce great bodily injury.

 When we filed the civil lawsuit, we named as defendants the property owner, the property management company, the owner of the property management company, and the individuals who physically attacked Mr. Murillo.
 All of them steadfastly denied liability.